It was agreed at the Market Access Committee

 Although the Secretariat concluded the technical work on most of Schedules, procedures remained outstanding for a high number of files in spite of the absence of comments by other Members and due to the lack of approval or comments by the Member concerned(27).
 With a view to redressing this situation, the General Council adopted on 14 December 2010 a new decision amending the procedures(28).

-As a result of the amendments in the procedures of the 18 July 2001 Decision, modifications to 109 schedules have been circulated pursuant to the 1980 procedures for rectification and modification of schedules and 103 of them have been certified(29).
+As a result of these amendments in the procedures, modifications to 109 schedules have been circulated pursuant to the 1980 procedures for rectification and modification of schedules, of which 108 them have been certified(29).
+Nine schedules remain outstanding.

-The General Council has adopted twelve “collective waivers” and one individual waiver suspending the application of Article II of the GATT(30) on an annual basis until 31December2013.
-The latest applies to 8 Members (counting the EU-27 as one)(31).
+The General Council has adopted twelve “collective waivers” and one individual waiver suspending the application of Article II of the GATT(30) on an annual basis until 31December2014.
+The latest applies to 5 Members (counting the EU as one)(31).
 The General Council established, in addition, a set of procedures and conditions that would need to be followed by any other Member wishing to be covered by the waiver(32).

 E. Fourth Amendment to the HS (HS2007)